 The goal of this particular implementation is trying to minimize the number of relays removing all possible redundancies still maintaining all the characteristics of a general purpose modern computer.
 New optimal designs have been already proposed for ALUs (https://hackaday.io/project/167879-optimized-alus-for-relay-based-computers), and here there is a similar continuation for the rest of the computer.

-Less relays means a cheaper project, but also easier and faster to build and less space consuming (pretty important in mine but surely many other cases).
+Less relays means a cheaper project, but also easier and faster to build and less space consuming (never too much)!

 Below the "high level" architecture:

 Please note that the 2 registers are called Q and R instead of the usual A and B just to avoid confusion with the ones described in the ALUs that are usually both input ones, while here R is the result register (that contains also the carry flag).